Previous Page Next Page

 Cases in the PAL stage

-An intake specialist does not send this type of I&R to a case with an open PAL stage, unless it also has an open service delivery stage listed above.
+The intake specialist does not send an I&R to Existing CPS Case to a case with an open PAL stage, unless it also has an open service delivery stage listed above.

 Cases in the SUB stage